Code-Institute-Submissions/away-day/TESTING.md

 clicked.
 The drop-down menu will not display correctly if you switch after loading, but if you load initially as a mobile device it works fine.
 Given that most users would not sit and flick between two screen sizes while using the site, I decided to leave this unfixed as time was at a premium.
-- Bug #8: If a location returns no results within the confines of a search (e.g. no pubs within 1km of the stadium), the API throws an exception.
-This needs to be fixed using an if else statement that extends the range to 2km or 5km.
 - If a search query returns under five results, the console will display an undefined error as the script cannot find a fifth entry to plot on the map.
 This does not affect the plotting of any other markers.